OctopusDeploy/docs/docs/api-and-integration/migration-api/index.md

 ### Spaces

-If you using the Spaces feature of Octopus deploy on either the source or destination server, you should supply the appropriate SpaceId values in the example below.
-There are 3 values to supply:
+If you using the Spaces feature of Octopus deploy on either the source server, you should supply the appropriate SpaceId values in the example below.
+The destination Space cannot be controlled it will match the Source.
+There are 2 values to supply:

  1. The location to look for the Projects in the source Space
- 1. The Space where the feed will be used to push the exported package to
+ 2. The Space where the feed will be used to push the exported package to
- 1. The Space where the import will occur

  If you are not using the Spaces feature, you can leave supplying SpaceId values.

 ### Octopus.Clients Example